|

 Nantwich Town Council

-is among those who have objected to the planning application.
+was among those who objected to the planning application.

 Actually, the

-excellent graphics accompanying the planning application show that a
+excellent graphics accompanying the planning application showed a

-entrance area to the new building, would wrap around behind the
+entrance area to the new building - wrapped around behind the

 might be the case.